jolynch/website/content/drafts/use_fast_data_algorithms.md

 waiting for `sha256`.
 In practice, this is probably a much better choice than the known-to-be-completely-broken `md5` so if you're reaching for `md5` over `xxHash` because you need a cryptographic alternative, consider `blake3` instead.
-Also hash trees ([merkle trees](https://en.wikipedia.org/wiki/Merkle_tree)) are wonderful when implemented correctly and I wish more systems used them.
+Also `blake3` uses hash trees ([merkle trees](https://en.wikipedia.org/wiki/Merkle_tree)) which are wonderful when implemented correctly and I wish more systems used them.

 The one major downside of `blake3` in my opinion is that at this time (2021) I only know of really good `cli`, `Rust`, `Go`, `C`, and `Python` implementations